 I know it’s the teacher in me, but isn’t this the best monkey school photo you’ve ever seen?!
 All kidding aside, these white-faced capuchin monkeys aren’t as cute as they look.
 They’ll steal your snacks even while munching on the bloody remains of what used to be a lizard.

-In a place like Corcovado National Park, butterflies of all shapes, sizes, and colors flit silently by in search of the perfect perch.
+In a place like Corcovado National Park on the Osa Peninsula, butterflies of all shapes, sizes, and colors flit silently by in search of the perfect perch.
 This owl butterfly hopes the “eyes” on its wings will make a would-be predator think twice.

 Staying off the trails and climbing high for safety, this lesser anteater listens carefully before descending and making its way through the rainforest.

-The tiger heron waits just near an almost dried up stream for the rains to come and carry with it favorite treats like frogs, crabs, and fish.
+The tiger heron waits just near an almost dried up stream for the rains to come, hoping its favorite treats like frogs, crabs, and fish will arrive along with the wet weather.

 Squirrel monkeys are tiny and nimble!
 They jump quickly through the forest canopy before you’ve had a chance to capture enough photos.